 In this tutorial we will start with a brief explanation of the historical and philosophical origins of institution theory, followed by a presentation of its basic mathematical concepts.
 We will also have a trip through the rather rich body of methods and results of the institution theoretic approach to logic and model theory.
 Although institution theory is primarily a model theoretic approach we will also discuss recent proof theoretic developments in the area.
 However our real emphasis will be not on the actual mathematical developments but on the non-substantialist way of thinking and the top-down methodologies promoted by institution theory, that contrast sharply the substantialist view and the bottom-up methodologies that pervade and underly conventional logic, this being the most profound message of institution theory as a universal logic trend.

-J. Goguen, R. Burstall, Institutions: Abstract Model Theory for Specification and Programming, J.ACM 39(1) 95-146, 1992.
-2. R. Diaconescu, Institution-independent Model Theory, Birkhauser, 2008.
+J. Goguen, R. Burstall, "Institutions: Abstract Model Theory for Specification and Programming", J.ACM 39(1), 1992, 95-146.